Facts and Statistics

-From March of 2005 through December of 2009, over 5,436 defendants completed 49,436 community service hours helping 25 community organizations restore neighborhoods and serve others in need.
+From March of 2005 until September 2013 over 7,698 defendants completed 62,199 community service hours helping over 25 community organizations restore neighborhoods and serve others in need.

 Participants are identified at point of entry and are given the option to participate in Seattle Community Court if they meet the eligibility criteria.

 Community Court Phases

 |Phase||PILOT PHASE||STABILIZATION PHASE||EXPANSION PHASE PART1 (BJA Grant Expansion)||EXPANSION PHASE PART 2(Dispositional Continuances)|